 Plants That Grow Well with Borage

-Using borage (Borago officinalis) as a companion plant is good choice.
+Using borage (Borago officinalis) as a companion plant is a good choice.
 Plants that grow well with borage include:

 The borage companion plant is said to repel tomato worms and cabbage worms because borage attracts beneficial insects, such as bees and tiny wasps.
-As we know these are great plant pollinators, but they also repel garden pests.
+As we know these are great plant pollinators, they also repel garden pests.
 Additionally, borage works well in the garden alongside many types of herbs and flowers.
-So bring on the borage as a companion plant!
+So, bring on the borage as a companion plant!

 Companion Planting with Borage

 Companion planting with borage is a rich subject.
 Borage has a reputation for improving the flavor and growth of strawberries.
 This may be due to the fact that it adds trace minerals to the soil.
-Borage leaves are known to contain potassium, calcium and Vitamin C.
+Borage leaves are known to contain potassium, calcium, and Vitamin C.

-Because borage leaves are rich in minerals and vitamins, the leaves make nice mulch for almost any vegetable.
+Since borage leaves are rich in minerals and vitamins, the leaves make nice mulch for almost any vegetable.
 Use the older, larger, fading leaves for this purpose.
 Borage plant material is also a rich contributor of nutrients and bulk for your compost bin.

 Buy borage seeds to start your companion planting endeavor.
 The seeds germinate quite easily.
-You can also buy borage seedlings at your local nurseries or sometimes at farmers’ markets.
+You can even buy borage seedlings at your local nurseries or sometimes at farmers’ markets.
 Please note that borage reseeds itself vigorously.
 If borage pops up in places you don’t want, they are very easy to weed out of your planting beds.

-Borage leaves are coarse, thick and hairy.
+Borage leaves are coarse, thick, and hairy.
 The flowers are the star of the show with this plant.
-Tiny little lavender or blue colored star-shaped flowers bloom on and on throughout the growing season.
+Tiny, little lavender or blue colored, star-shaped flowers bloom on and on throughout the growing season.
 In mild climates, borage sometimes blossoms throughout the winter.
 The borage companion plant takes sun or part shade and prefers moist soil.